-Converse Hall and Centennial Hall apartments are assigned on a point system and are generally available only to students who are at least 19 years of age.
-Students interested in the apartments must complete an apartment interest card available in the Office of Housing and Residence Life.
-Prices include House Activity Fee (\$20) and Post Office Box fee (\$10).
+Converse Hall and Centennial Hall apartments are available to upperclassmen.
+Students should note that the number of class hours earned and GPA will establish priority for apartment assignment.
+Students interested in the apartments must complete an application and apartment contract available in the Office of Housing and Residence Life.
+Prices include Housing Activity Fee (\$20) and Post Office Box fee (\$10).

-Efficiencies (one person only) \$1,905

-One Bedroom (one person only) \$3,230

-(with two people, \$1,630 each)

-Two Bedroom (per person) \$2,050

-Four Bedroom (per person) \$1,930
+Converse Efficiency (one person only) \$1,985 One Bedroom (with two people, per person) \$1,705 Centennial One Bedroom (only person only) \$2,215 Two Bedroom (per person) \$2,125 Four Bedroom (per person) \$2,005

-Housing charges are assessed on a semester basis and must be paid in full as part of the registration process at the beginning of each semester.
+Housing charges are assessed on a semester basis and must be paid in full during the registration process at the beginning of each semester.
 Rates include all utilities.
-Rates for future academic years will be posted on our World-Wide Web pages and available on campus once the rates have been established.
+Rates for future academic years will be posted at http://housing.valdosta.edu and available on campus once the rates have been established.
 All charges are based on approved fees and are subject to change according to policy of the Board of Regents.